qbrilliance/qristal-core/docs/md/noise_models.md

 This model is applicable to:

-- [ ] Open source releases: 202x
+- [ ] Open source releases: 2023 onwards
-- [X] Commercial emulator releases: 202x
+- [X] Commercial emulator releases: 2023 onwards

 Availability on simulators:
 - [x] aer